About the Trust

 Garry Charnock

-I’ve lived in Port Bannatyne since 2017.
+I’ve lived in Port Bannatyne since 2017 with my wife Anne.
 I’m an engineer and journalist by background and ran my own technical publishing business for 30 years in Cheshire.
-Just over 15 year ago I instigated the Ashton Hayes Going Carbon Neutral project in my Cheshire village.
+Just over 18 years ago I instigated the Ashton Hayes Going Carbon Neutral project in my Cheshire village.
 The residents voted to try to become England’s first carbon neutral community.
 Since then, the community has worked together to lower its carbon footprint and be more sustainable.
 The village has been very successful, and now has a community owned energy company, shop and recreation field.
 It is in the process of buying the village pub.
-We also won over £750,000 in grants.

 Duncan Lyon